The physical basis of teleological evolutions: The teleological notion in the quantum domain

 The unitary transformation $\hat{\mathbf{U}}_{1 ,2}$ is then performed for a quantum superposition of the four possible numbers of the drawer with the ball.
 The state at the end of it -- on the right of the horizontal arrows -- is a quantum superposition of tensor products, each a possible number of the drawer with the ball in register $B$ tensor product the corresponding solution (that same number) in register $A$.
 Since $\hat{B}$ and $\hat{A}$ commute, the final measurement of $\hat{A}$ must project this superposition on the tensor product of the number of the drawer with the ball initially selected by Bob and the corresponding solution -- bottom-right corner of Table II diagram.

-Note that this relativization necessarily relies on relational quantum mechanics $\left [23 ,24\right ]$, where the quantum state is relative to the observer.
-In fact, we are left with two distinct quantum descriptions of the same quantum algorithm, the ordinary one with respect to the external observer (Table I) and another one with respect to the problem-solver (Table II).
-In the following, we will continue to call the former quantum description \textit{the ordinary quantum description }of the quantum algorithm and always specify that the latter quantum description is the one with respect to the problem-solver.
+Note that this relativization relies on relational quantum mechanics $\left [16 ,17\right ]$ where the quantum state is relative to the observer (also note that, here, one observer is external and the other internal to the quantum process).
+In the following, we will continue to call the quantum description with respect to the external observer \textit{the ordinary quantum description of the quantum algorithm}.
+Instead we will always specify that the other quantum description is that with respect to the problem-solver.

-\subsection{Time-symmetrizing the ordinary quantum description of the quantum algorithm}
+\subsubsection{Time-symmetrizing the ordinary quantum description of the quantum algorithm}

-As we have already seen, in order to obtain the quantum superposition of the causal loops whose mutually exclusive $or$ is implied by the sheer existence of an optimal quantum speedup, we should first time-symmetrize the ordinary quantum description of the quantum algorithm that delivers the quantum speedup, then relativize the causal loops obtained with respect to the problem-solver.
+As already said, in order to obtain the description of the quantum superposition of the causal loops whose mutually exclusive $or$ is implied by the sheer existence of an optimal quantum speedup, we should first time-symmetrize the ordinary quantum description of the quantum algorithm, which is with respect to the customary external observer, then relativize the causal loops obtained with respect to the problem-solver.

-Then, first, we should require that the selection of the information that specifies the sorted out pair of correlated measurement outcomes among all the possible pairs time-symmetrically shares between the initial and final measurements.
+To start with, as anticipated in the Rationale, we should require that the selection of the information that specifies the sorted out pair of correlated measurement outcomes among all the possible pairs evenly shares between the initial and final measurements.
 The half information selected by the initial measurement should propagate forward in time, by $\hat{\mathbf{U}}_{1 ,2}$ until becoming the state immediately before the final measurement.
 Time-symmetrically, the complementary selection performed by the final measurement should propagate backward in time, by $\hat{\mathbf{U}}_{1 ,2}^{\dag }$, until replacing the previous outcome of the initial measurement.

+Note that the selection, by the initial measurement, of half of the information that specifies the problem-setting is made possible by two facts: (i) the measurement occurs in a quantum superposition of all the possible problem-setting, therefore it is sufficient to reduce it to the measurement of one of the possible halves of the bits of the problem-setting in question (in register $B$) and (ii) the problem-setting never changes along the unitary evolution between the two measurement outcomes, therefore the measurement of the other half of the bits can be postponed along that evolution until making it simultaneous with the final measurement.
+Of course, as the even sharing of the selection can be performed in many possible mutually exclusive ways, eventually we should take their quantum superposition.

 We consider the time-symmetrization instance where the initial measurement of $\hat{B}$ reduces to the measurement of $\hat{B}_{l}$, the left bit of the two-bit number contained in register $B$; say that it randomly selects left bit $0$.
 The final measurement of $\hat{A}$ should correspondingly reduce to that of $\hat{A_{r}}$ the right bit of the two-bit number contained in register $A$; say that it randomly selects right bit $1$.
 The randomly selected number of the drawer with the ball is thus $01$.